ozgurakbaba/final-countdown/readme.md

 ## Final Countdown
-A digital timer inspired by the original TimeTimer.
+A minimalistic timer to keep track of time.
+Inspired by original visual timer, Time Timer.